 The DUI blood draw process is the most reliable and invasive method for measuring a person's Blood Alcohol Content (BAC).
 Each state's Implied Consent laws set forth the rules regarding when blood may be taken in a DUI case.

 Additionally, each state has its own rules and procedures regarding how, when, and who may draw your blood.
 In most states, only qualified medical personnel at a medical facility may take your blood.
-Who is considered to be qualified personnel also varies state to state.
-Typically only physicians, registered nurses, and phlebotomists may draw blood, and are required to do so at a hospital facility.
+Consideration of qualified personnel also varies state to state.
+Typically only physicians, registered nurses, and phlebotomists may draw blood, and required to do so at a hospital facility.
 Few states, however, such as Arizona, allow police officers with phlebotomist credentials to draw blood from a DUI suspect right on the scene.

 Forced Blood Draws

 In some states, the police may forcibly draw blood from certain DUI suspects.
 Although there are constitutional questions and concerns for allowing forced draws, federal courts have held that so long as a DUI defendant is under arrest, forcibly drawing blood without consent is permitted.
 Some states have added the requirement of a search warrant before the police may draw a suspects blood without permission.
 In other jurisdictions warrants are not required, the justification being that the risk of losing the evidence outweighs any constitutional concerns.